sievericcardo/OslofjordRV/README.md

 		gcc main.c.instrumented.c -llogging -lcurl -lcjson -pthread -ldl -o main

-3. Execute the compiled program (executable):
+3. Execute the compiled program:

-		./main

-### If new data is added to the database, but no changes have been made to the C-code, you need to do the following before running the monitor:
+	- If there is new data added to the database, but no changes have been made to the C-code, you only need to execute the compiled program.

-Execute the compiled program (executable):
+	- Make sure you are connected to the Oslofjord Database, and that a REST Endpoint is set up for turbidity data.
+The code only requires temperature and record_number.

 			./main